hmgene/mudcookies/README.md

 ## Abstract Strategies
 1. each project will be open to everybody
-2. use issue and pull for the communication
+2. use issue and pull for question and participation

 ## Projects
 1. how to join using github project https://github.com/features/project-management/